Final Papers Are Required

 ACSP does not publish a conference proceeding book and, therefore, ACSP does not publish style, spelling and usage guidelines.
 The ACSP Journal of Planning Education and Research (JPER) states in its "Guide for Authors" (on the inside of back cover) that is uses the Chicago Manual of Style.
 Please also refer to the JPER Guide for any citation questions.

-Abstract submission procedure and payment questions should be addressed to: Donna Dodd, Abstract Submission Manager and Conference Director, firstname.lastname@example.org.
+Abstract and final paper questions should be addressed to: firstname.lastname@example.org.